SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 <img src={useBaseUrl('img/cse/cse-option-in-left-nav.png')} alt="Cloud SIEM Enterprise menu option" width="300"/>

 To further set up your instance, you may consider setting up a custom sub-domain.
-And enable Support Access if you would like Sumo Logic Support to be able to access your environment for assistance.
+You can also enable Support Access if you would like Sumo Logic Support to be able to access your environment for assistance.

 See:
-* The [Manage Organization Settings](/docs/manage/manage-subscription/manage-org-settings/) section of the [Set up a custom subdomain](/docs/manage/manage-subscription/manage-org-settings#set-up-a-customsubdomain) article
+* The the [Set up a custom subdomain](/docs/manage/manage-subscription/manage-org-settings#set-up-a-customsubdomain) section of the [Manage Organization Settings](/docs/manage/manage-subscription/manage-org-settings/) article
 * [Enable a Support Account](/docs/manage/security/enable-support-account/)

 ### Set up users